Dzogchen: The Resting Meditation of a Kusulu

 Trungpa Rinpoche

 The tulku system as it exists today is based on the notion of the " blessed Tulku."
 It isn't based on nepotism or the metaphysical belief of a tulku as the literal reincarnation of a previous master.
 Although certainly there are instances of great masters who were reincarnated especially in Tibet and India in the old days, this type of tulku was rare then and is even more rare today.
 We don't think of Tilopa, Naropa, Marpa or Milarepa as this type of tulku, particularly.
 Today, if you are practicing within an authentic lineage and have received these blessings thoroughly-- you have become in a sense a blessed tulku as well.
 Therefore you can transmit this authentic dharma-- which is good news.
 That doesn't mean that we should dress in robes and give abhisekas.
 It is a lot simpler than that.
 Through our practice and genuine realization we can create an auspicious situation for others.
-It really is the only hope for this authentic dharma free from the inherent corruption of "organized religion" to continue.
+It really is the only hope for this authentic dharma free from the inherent corruption of "organized religion" and celebrity gurus to continue.

 The center of the mandala is always ordinary mind-- natural awareness.
 Because we have practiced according to our guru's instructions we recognize it and go towards it.
-What you recognize in a teacher is this same "ordinary mind."
+What you recognize in an authentic teacher is this same "ordinary mind."
 That is what we have faith in and what we long for and what the practice of devotion/mogu is based on.
 It's not based on a superficial hierarchy or some famous celebrity guru who has written lots of books who you have chosen from a mind of habitual reference point.
 You have to see it directly and that depends on your practice.

 "You cannot have complete devotion without surrendering your heart.
 Otherwise the whole thing becomes a business deal.
 As long as you have any understanding of wakefulness, any understanding of the sitting practice of meditation, you always carry your vajra master with you all along.
 That is why we talk about the mahamudra level of all-pervasive awareness.
 With such awareness, everything that goes on is the vajra master.
 So if your vajra master is far away, there is really no reason for sadness-- although some sadness can be useful, because it brings you back from arrogance."